mtps3/Mtps3.github.io/_drafts/2016-03-17-bsidesljubljana-ctf-2016.md

 We don't know if this flag was supposed to be retrieved via the FAQ web service.

-### The .net posbox app
+### The .net Posbox app

-The Android App given on the welcome page did not only contain the already mentioned flag, but also an API endpoint at `posbox.fars.si`.
+The Android app given on the welcome page did not only contain the already mentioned flag, but also an API endpoint at `posbox.fars.si`.

 ```
 D/UserManagementService( 4543): handleActionLogin
 W/System.err( 4543): java.net.UnknownHostException: Unable to resolve host "posbox.fars.si": No address associated with hostname
 ```

 After modifying our hostfile in the way described above, we were able to access the Posbox webpage.
 It was in Slovenian, but we were able to navigate the page.
-The login on the site was ssecured by a captcha and did not contain any obvious vulnerabilities.
+The login on the site was secured by a captcha and did not contain any obvious vulnerabilities.
 After looking at the site again, we were able to find another client for the service.

-The download link for the App installer was:
+The download link for the app installer was:
 `http://posbox.fars.si/home?file=setup.exe`

-So after an Android App, this time they provided a C# app.
+So after an Android app, this time they provided a C# app.
 The provided `setup.exe` only contained some kind of downloader, so we had to look into the binary to find the link to the actual binary.
 After downloading it, we again used a decompiler to decompile the app, and then looked at the code.

-Somewhere in the middle of the code there was the following line, which we then used to login to the posbox web interface.
+Somewhere in the middle of the code there was the following line, which we then used to login to the Posbox web interface.

 ```C#
 if (this.Username == "fars@bsidesljubljana.si" && this.Password == "SuperSecurePassword")